hanhuark/MEEG-54403/project_examples/README.md

 This folder includes project examples from students who have taken this tech elective at the University of Arkansas.
+Each folder represent one project and contains the source code, report, and supplemental materials (if applicable) for that project.